 What Is a WAV File

 WAV is an audio file format, or more specifically, a container format to store multimedia files.
-It is formally known as WAVE (Waveform Audio File Format), and referred to as WAV because of its extension (.wav or sometimes .wave).
+It is formerly known as WAVE (Waveform Audio File Format), and referred to as WAV because of its extension (.wav or sometimes .wave).
 The initial release of WAVE was in August 1991, and the latest update is in March 2007.

 WAV and WAVE are used interchangeably to refer to the same thing.
 It was developed jointly by Microsoft and IBM.
 In fact, it is a subset of Microsoft's RIFF (Resource Interchange File Format) standard, which stores data in chunks.